IISH/africa-strikes/docker/README.md

 https://hub.docker.com/r/mysql/mysql-server/

-In the compose file declare the _mysql:5.7_ image and link it to the volume and network:
+In the [docker-compose.yaml](docker-compose.yaml) file declare the _mysql:5.7_ image and link it to the volume and network:

 ```yaml
 mysql: